-Madagascar president says ‘attempt to seize power illegally’ under way
+Madagascar army unit claims control as president alleges power-grab

-Elite troops joined youth-led protests over utilities that have swelled into gravest threat to Rajoelina.
+Elite troops join youth-led protests over utilities that have swelled into gravest threat for President Andry Rajoelina’s government.

-Madagascar’s government has accused unidentified forces of attempting to overthrow the president, a day after elite military troops publicly sided with demonstrators demanding his resignation.
+A renegade military unit in Madagascar has announced that it will take control of the armed forces, intensifying a crisis after the elite soldiers who once helped bring the current president to power switched sides to join antigovernment protesters.

+“From now on, all orders of the Malagasy army – whether land, air or [naval] – will originate from CAPSAT headquarters,” officers from the administrative and technical contingent said in a video message on Sunday.

+- list 3 of 4New prime minister in Madagascar after protests continue for third week

+- list 4 of 4Photos: Police fire tear gas in violent Madagascar protests

-In a statement, President Andry Rajoelina on Sunday said an “an attempted illegal and forcible seizure of power” was taking place, without offering any evidence.
+The declaration came hours after the presidency accused unnamed forces of attempting to overthrow President Andry Rajoelina.
+In a statement, the presidency said “an attempted illegal and forcible seizure of power” was under way in the African nation, without providing details.

-- list 2 of 2Photos: Police fire tear gas in violent Madagascar protests

-The statement came amid mounting pressure on Rajoelina to resign following weeks of antigovernment protests.
+The crisis marks the gravest threat to Rajoelina’s rule since his disputed 2023 reelection, with the very soldiers who installed him through a 2009 coup now turning against him.

-On Saturday, military personnel from the CAPSAT, an army support unit – the same soldiers who brought President Andry Rajoelina to power through a 2009 coup – urged their comrades to stop following orders and instead back the youth-led uprising.
+On Saturday, military personnel from the CAPSAT, an influential army unit urged their comrades to stop following orders and instead back the youth-led uprising.

 “We have become bootlickers,” some members of the unit said in a video posted on social media.
 “We have chosen to submit and execute orders, even illegal ones, instead of protecting the population and their property.”